amandasposito/amandasposito.github.io/_drafts/2021-01-05-macro-ecto-custom-on-conflict.md

 #### Where do I start?

 Elixir is a [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) based programming language.
-Meaning that when our code is compiled, its source is transformed into a tree structure.
-Elixir AST structure is exposed in a form that can be represented in its own data structure.
+Meaning that when our code is compiled, its source is transformed into a tree structure, this structure is exposed in a form that can be represented in Elixir's own data structure.

 Metaprogramming is the ability to write code using code, so we can extend the language to dynamically change the code, and we do it by manipulating Elixir's AST.